AgentsUnited/topic-selection-engine/README.md

 -- To be added.--

-## LICENSE
+## License

-The Coaching Engine (CE) is licensed under the GNU Lesser General Public License v3.0 (LGPL 3.0).
+The Topic Selection Engine (TSE) is licensed under the GNU Lesser General Public License v3.0 (LGPL 3.0).